 Red spider mite is a minuscule mite of the Tetranychidae family that attacks garden and indoor plants, both leaf plants and flower-bearing plants.

 The term “spider” is actually improperly used, because in reality this is a mite.
+However, it does have 8 legs!

 They often only induce little damage, but, if they are numerous, they might lead the plant to perish.

-Conditions that lead red spider mite to appear
+Conditions for red spider mite to appear

 Red spider mites tend to multiply and attack plants when the weather is hot and dry.